HuyVu2379/HuyVu2379/README.md

 # 👋 Hi there!
 I'm Vũ Quốc Huy

 ## 👨‍💻 About Me
-I'm a Software Engineering student with a strong passion for full-stack development and modern software architecture.
+I'm a Software Engineering student with a strong passion for Backend development and modern software architecture.
 I enjoy building efficient, scalable, and user-centric applications.

 - 🎓 Major: Software Engineering
 - 🚀 I'm currently working on real-world projects with React, Spring Boot, and Node.js
 - 🧠 Always learning and improving in both frontend and backend technologies
 - 💬 Ask me about full-stack development, software design, or my favorite tech stacks
-- 📫 How to reach me: [your-email@example.com] (you should update this)
+- 📫 How to reach me: [huyvu2379kh@gmail.com]

 ## 🛠️ Technologies & Tools
 Here are some of the technologies I work with: